 The morphology of chronic inflammation is fairly non-specific.
 However, the proportions of each cell type will vary depending on the condition.
 For example, Plasma cells are prevalent in rheumatoid arthritis, whereas, in chronic gastritis, lymphocytes are typically more abundant.

 Giant cells are multi-nucleated cells, made by the fusion of multiple macrophages.
 They form as a result of frustrated phagocytosis, which is when a phagocyte fails to engulf its target.
 There are several types, with some recognised in different conditions:

 - Foreign-body Type Giant Cell.

 Granulomas are a collection of epithelioid histiocytes (macrophages) that may form in chronic inflammation.
 They may also have associated lymphocytes or an area of central necrosis.

 They arise as a result of persistent, low-grade antigenic stimulation or hypersensitivity.
 The immune system is unable to eliminate the substance and, subsequently, attempts to ‘wall it off’ from the surrounding tissues.
-Some examples of diseases which feature granulomatous inflammation include: tuberculosis, leprosy and Crohn’s disease.
+Some examples of diseases that feature granulomatous inflammation include tuberculosis, leprosy and Crohn’s disease.

 Effects of Chronic Inflammation

 Chronic inflammation can have several complications depending on the area and underlying disease process.
 These include: